stephengold/RyzomDemos/README.md

-The RyzomDemos project demonstrates how to use assets imported from the Ryzom Asset Repository by means of Alweth's `RyzomConverter`.
+The RyzomDemos project demonstrates how to use assets exported from the Ryzom Asset Repository by means of Alweth's `RyzomConverter`.

 ## BuildCharacter